Oualid175/Calculator/ReadMe.md

 RunDeck
 Docker

-To run the app execute: docker run --name "name of container" abhishekacharya/calculator_demo:latest
+To run the app execute:
+1- build image : docker build -t calculator(a name for the image) .
+2- exécuter ton conteneur en mode interactif : docker run -it --rm --name Calculator(a name to container) calculator(the name of the image)
+3- have fun